Kaiwhakahaere Papa Whenua

 - government departments with property portfolios.

-According to Census 2013 data, 40% of property managers were self-employed.
+According to the Ministry of Business, Innovation and Employment, about 40% of property managers are self-employed.

 Progression and specialisations

 Property managers may specialise in:

 - residential properties